 As a professional and highly qualified reflexologist with MAR status, I will provide you with the appropriate bespoke treatment and support.

-IN ADDITION IF YOU ARE ICO REGISTERED
+(IN ADDITION IF YOU ARE ICO REGISTERED)

 I keep data electronically so I am registered with the Information Commissioner’s Office.